topcoder-platform/ide-ext-vscode/README.md

 - *Topcoder: Upload submission* to upload the current workspace to topcoder challenge.

 All commands require you to provide your Topcoder username and password, so make sure to set them _before_ you execute them

+## Activity Bar

+The extensions adds an activity bar item that has 3 sections.
+- *Your Active Contests*  will list all the contests that you have registered to
+- *Your Active Submissions* is empty for now
+- *Home* has 3 parts, which will allow you to access the extension features guide, the setup guid or the list of all active challenges respectively.

 ## Run tests